Atlanta Trench Accident Attorneys

 According to OSHA, trenching and excavation accidents kill two workers each month in this country, and injure hundreds each year.
 If you’ve been injured or lost a family member in a trench-related accident, you may be able to recover for such losses as medical bills, lost wages, permanent injury, pain and suffering, wrongful death, and more from the liable parties.
 Depending on the circumstances surrounding the accident, these parties may include the construction site owner, the general contractor, subcontractors, suppliers, engineers, design professionals, managers, construction foremen, and more.

 Construction injury and wrongful death claims tend to be complicated because they often involve multiple parties and their insurance companies.
-To ensure that you get compensation worthy of your losses, you’ll want to contact the experienced Georgia construction accident lawyers at Grant Law Office.
-For a free consultation, call (404) 995-3955 or (866) 249-5513 today.
+To ensure that you get compensation worthy of your losses, you’ll want to contact the experienced Atlanta construction accident lawyers at Grant Law Office.
+For a free consultation, call (404) 995-3955 today.